smeets/ojj/content/text/notes-about-remote-work.md

 - work on project(s): `tmuxinator start/stop some-project`
 - bring machine down: `tmuxinator stop workday`

+Looks like I'll need to keep an eye out on [innernet](https://blog.tonari.no/introducing-innernet) and see if that could replace my reliance on Tailscale.
+It requires a coordinator though (which basically is my reason for using Tailscale, outsourcing and all that), but that could be worked around with a dynamically updated DNS config.
+Maybe [Cloudflare has an API?](https://api.cloudflare.com/#dns-records-for-a-zone-update-dns-record)

 ## docker 4 windows login errors

 Of course, it was not exactly a smooth start: